casparil/embedding-model-similarity/README.md

 - [Python 3.11+](https://python.org)
 - [Python Poetry](https://python-poetry.org/)

-Use the following commands to clone the project and instal its dependencies:
+Use the following commands to clone the project and install its dependencies:

 ```bash
 git clone https://github.com/casparil/embedding-model-similarity